Ivan-Klikovac/ffencryption/README.md

 # ffencryption
- Simple command-line file and folder encryption in C from scratch (folder encryption not yet implemented) Run ffe -help for usage
+ Simple command-line file and folder encryption and decryption in C from scratch (folder encryption not yet implemented)

+ Run ffe -help for usage